ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

         device=device,
     ) as ddp_setup:

-**Note:** The rest of the tutorial occurs within this ``with`` block.
-This ensures that the distributed environment is running during execution and will be automatically cleaned up afterwards.
-The dictionary ``ddp_setup`` contains all distributed environment parameters.
+**Note:** The rest of the tutorial takes place within this ``with`` block.
+This ensures that the distributed environment remains active during execution and is automatically cleaned up afterwards.
+The dictionary ``ddp_setup`` contains all parameters related to the distributed environment.

-Mapping between active heliostats, target areas and incident ray directions
+Mapping between Active Heliostats, Target Areas and Incident Ray Directions
 ---------------------------------------------------------------------------

-``ARTIST`` offers the flexibility, to activate and deactivate certain heliostats in the scenario, to have some heliostats aim at one target area, while others aim elsewhere and also to have different incident ray directions for different heliostats in the same alignment and raytracing process.
-Differing incident ray directions for different heliostats may not make much sense in the usual operation of the power plant, but this is very useful for calibration tasks.
+``ARTIST`` offers the flexibility to activate and deactivate certain heliostats in the scenario, to have some heliostats aim at one target area while others aim elsewhere, and to use different incident ray directions for different heliostats in the same alignment and ray tracing process.
+Differing incident ray directions for different heliostats may not make much sense in the usual operation of a power plant, but this can be very useful for calibration tasks.

-To map each heliostat with its designated target area and incident ray direction you can use the following mapping structure:
+To map each heliostat to its designated target area and incident ray direction, we use the following mapping structure:

 .. code-block::